buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Types/IfcTextFontSelect.md

 # IfcTextFontSelect

-_IfcTextFontSelect_ allows for either a predefined text font, a text font model or an externally defined text font to be used to describe the font of a text literal.
+_IfcTextFontSelect_ allows for either a predefined text font, a text font model or an externally defined text font to be used to describe the font of a text literal.<!-- end of definition -->

 > NOTE  Type adapted from **font_select** defined in ISO10303-46.